Massachusetts Restraining Orders

 - Impound any firearm that the defendant owns.

 - Order a defendant to attend and complete a batterer intervention course program.

 While these orders can have significant benefits for victims of violence and assault, they can also be used as a way to weaponize the Massachusetts court system for inappropriate purposes.

-Fighting a Restraining Order in Massachusetts
+How to Fight a Restraining Order in Massachusetts

 If you believe that you have been wrongfully served a restraining order, then it is absolutely essential that you work with an experienced Massachusetts restraining order lawyer who is ready to take your case to court and be sure that your story is heard and understood.

 The case is typically heard within 10 days of the filing.
 However, a judge may grant an emergency restraining order until the case is heard (if ample evidence of imminent danger is provided).
 If the court grants the protective order, they will then define what actions must be taken by the defendant and how long the order lasts.
 Restraining orders in Massachusetts can be extended.